BCDevOps/developer-experience/docs/Onboarding.md

 - the application(s) must have a dedicated team and product owner for its operating lifetime
 - the application(s) can be built by vendors but require atleast 1 BC Gov employee with administrator access to the namespace set
 - the team is provided a namespace/project set of __four__ named `dev`, `test`, `prod`, and `tools`.
+- each namespace has dedicated quota in the form of memory, cpu, and storage
 - the team is encouraged to take training to learn more about the platform (Openshift 101/201)